Drinking alcohol at any time during a pregnancy is dangerous for the baby. Read on to learn about fetal alcohol syndrome.

 Children may grow into adulthood not knowing they have a heart problem.
 As adults, they may discover their heart defects when they start to show signs and symptoms, like shortness of breath and heart palpitations.
 Kidney problems and bone-related issues can also cause a lifetime of medical hardships for a child, requiring surgery or medications.

 The most significant risks, however, result from alcohol’s impact on a fetus’ developing brain.
-Brain imaging studies show alcohol markers children with alcohol fetal syndrome
+Brain imaging studies show alcohol markers children with alcohol fetal syndrome have, on average, smaller brains and poor communication between areas of the brain.11 Fetal alcohol exposure also causes defects in the following brain areas:

 Because alcohol can affect so many areas of the brain, a child with fetal alcohol syndrome may have a variety of impairments.
 These deficiencies may include the ability to make decisions, organize and plan, and process or remember information.
 These fetal alcohol syndrome impairments can also impact motor control, making it challenging for a child to write, throw a ball, and other tasks requiring coordination and fine movements.